dracospitfire/confirmation-email/README.md

 npm start
 ```

-### Assumptions & Notes
+### Final Notes

 - This service sends **mock emails** for demo purposes using `nodemailer.createTestAccount()` via Ethereal.
-- In production, swap the transporter config to use a real SMTP provider like Mailgun, Gmail, or SendGrid.
+- For production, we could swap the transporter config to use a real SMTP provider like Mailgun, Gmail, or SendGrid.
-- The microservice does **not** persist orders — order and member data is hardcoded or must be provided by the caller.
+- The microservice does **not** persist orders, order and member data is hardcoded and can't be provided by the caller.

 ---